 Support Groups vs. Therapy Groups

 Many people use these terms interchangeably.
 However, there are several distinctive differences.
-For starters, group therapy relies on a therapist to act as the facilitator.
+For starters, group therapy program relies on a therapist to act as the facilitator.
 They may direct interactions and intervene if necessary.

 Houston support groups may or may not have a therapist in the facilitation role.
 Besides that, this person doesn’t take an active part in the discussions but instead acts as a referee.
 This facilitator ensures that everyone gets a chance to share.
 They also ensure that the group is a safe setting for all participants.